How to Choose the Best Hospital Bed Mattress

 For patients who are at risk of falling out of bed, it is possible to buy a hospital bed mattress that has perimeter guards to protect the patient from rolling off the mattress.
 Hospital bed guard rails are also a possibility to prevent falling out of bed.

-- Ideal to consult with your doctor to determine the best configuration to accommodate specific needs
+- Consult with your doctor to determine the best configuration to accommodate specific needs

 - Dynamic mattress toppers change the level of support through the use of inflation/deflation of air or the movement of fluids through chambers within the overlay device